MackCesar/MetalDiffusion/models/ReadMe.md

 Place Textual Inversion weights, aka Text Embeddings, here.

 Currently, as of 3/14/23, the program accepts weights in the ".pt" and ".bin" formats.

+## "controlnets/" Folder

+Place ControlNet weights here.

+Currently, as of 5/10/23, the program accepts weights in the ".safetensors" and ".pth" formats.